-Pelosi calls Trump threat to democracy as impeachment vote looms
+Divided U.S. House nears historic vote to impeach Trump

 In speeches on the House floor, Republicans defended the president and accused Democrats of seeking to use an unfair, rigged process to nullify the results of the 2016 election in which Trump defeated Democrat Hillary Clinton.
 The House voted down a Republican bid to adjourn and a motion accusing Democrats of violating the chamber’s rules.

 “If we do not act now, we would be derelict in our duty.
-It is tragic that the president’s reckless actions make impeachment necessary,” Pelosi added.
+It is tragic that the president’s reckless actions make impeachment necessary,” Pelosi said, adding that “he gave us no choice.”

 House Democrats accuse Trump, 73, of abusing his power by asking Ukraine to investigate former Vice President Joe Biden, a leading contender for the Democratic nomination to face Trump in the November 2020 election.
 Trump is also accused of obstructing the House investigation by directing administration officials and agencies not to comply with subpoenas for testimony and documents related to impeachment.